 Bid security in the amount of ten (10) percent of the amount of the bid, and in the form of a bid bond issued by an admitted surety insurer licensed by the California Department of Insurance, cash, cashier's check or certified check shall accompany the bid.
 Bid security shall be made in favor of the County of Fresno.
+You must either attach an electronic bid bond or provide an original bid bond (or other form of bid security authorized by Public Contract Code Section 20129(a)), prior to the bid opening, in accordance with the detailed directions set forth in the Instructions to Bidders.

 No contract will be awarded to a contractor who has not been licensed in accordance with the provisions of the Contractors State License Law, California Business and Professions Code, Division 3, Chapter 9, as amended, or whose bid is not on the proposal form included in the contract document.
-A valid California Contractor's License, Class A (General) or Class C-12(Earthwork & Paving), is required for this project.
+A valid California Contractor's License, Class A (General Engineering) or C-12 (Earthwork and Paving), is required for this project.